pixelsdb/pixels/pixels-tools/README.md

 ## pixels-tools

-This module contains tools for performing experiments.
+This module contains tools for micro-benchmark evaluations.

-It has no connection with the core codebase, and will be removed from this project after experiments.
+It will be removed from this project after the experiments.

 Tools that need run as jar files reside in `src/main`, and others run locally reside in `src/test`.